 Richfield Springs, New York: Petrified Creatures MuseumOddly-proportioned, brightly painted dinosaurs speak to you from push-button mailboxes.
+Opened in 1934.
 One-of-a-kind.

 Visitor Tips and News About Petrified Creatures Museum

 We paid our $9 apiece and walked past the dinosaurs and the little educational shelters in the rain.
 Yes, the dinosaurs are run down, but this place is something unique that is hard to find nowadays.
 Dinosaurs, built by hand, weathering the snow and elements since the 1950s, and still around and strutting their stuff.
 This place is kitsch and classic Americana.

 I've been to the polished dinosaur parks and those are impressive in their own way.
 This isn't Jurassic Park, nor does it pretend to be.
 It's goofy and amazing (and has non-existing Brontos).
 It's a heritage park that should be appreciated and enjoyed as such.
 There were some patches and repairs being done, but most of the dinosaurs looked as if they had new paint and attention.
 I'm sure it's an ongoing process with these statues.